Demographic and Behavioral Correlates of Cybersickness

 Reference

 Tiffany Luong, Clara Vandeweerdt, Adéla Plechata, Max Moebus, Michael Atchapero, Robert Böhm, Guido Makransky, and Christian Holz.
 Demographic and Behavioral Correlates of Cybersickness: A Large Lab-in-the-Field Study of 837 Participants.
-In Proceedings of IEEE ISMAR 2022.
+In International Symposium on Mixed and Augmented Reality 2022 (IEEE ISMAR).